The Venezuela crisis

 Not only is Venezuela going through a political, social and economic crisis, it is also lacking food, medicine and essential services.
 As a result, it is undergoing the largest exodus in the region's recent history.

-Venezuelans arriving in other countries with no form of identification, which is the case for most, are extremely vulnerable to sexual and labour exploitation, human trafficking, violence, discrimination and xenophobia.
+Venezuelans arriving in other countries with no form of identification, regular status or stable income are extremely vulnerable to sexual and labour exploitation, human trafficking, violence, discrimination and xenophobia.

 UNHCR's response

-UNHCR works to improve measures to meet refugees’ immediate basic needs upon arrival, and fight discrimination and xenophobia in host countries.
-It also aims to strengthen refugees’ social and economic integration to ensure a smooth transition into the host communities.
+UNHCR works to improve measures to meet refugees’ and migrants’ immediate basic needs upon arrival, and fight discrimination and xenophobia in host countries.
+It also aims to strengthen their social and economic integration to ensure a smooth transition into the host communities.

 For example, UNHCR has strengthened its presence along the borders to limit risks, such as human trafficking and exploitation, and to identify people in need of special protection and services, such as unaccompanied children and pregnant women.

-UNHCR also provides legal assistance and advice to new arrivals and distributes clean water and hygiene kits to children and women in border areas.
+UNHCR also provides legal assistance and advice to new arrivals and distributes clean water, hygiene kits and other basic relief items to children, women and other vulnerable people in border areas and affected communities.

 Finding funds, the number one priority

-In order to support host countries, we must urgently intensify humanitarian assistance and social and economic integration.
+In order to support host countries, we must urgently intensify humanitarian assistanceprotection services and social and economic integration.
 Helping them will ensure they can continue welcoming refugees and migrants in a safe and caring environment.

 The situation is critical, we must help.